chaptergy/certbot-dns-njalla/README.md

    Use `*.your-domain.com` if you want to generate it as a wildcard certificate.
    Add additional options as required to specify an installation plugin etc.

+   You can use `--dns-njalla-propagation-seconds 30` to reduce the time it waits for DNS propagation to e.g. 30.

    Remember to use the `-i` flag if you want to use an additional installer plugin, like `-i apache` or `-i nginx`.